 What does it cost?

-Individual workshops cost $60 and include one show ticket.
-Individual show tickets cost $14 (or three for $30 if you buy a season pass).
+Individual workshops cost $60 and include two show tickets (one for the big 20th October show, and another to the show of your choice).
+Individual show tickets cost $15 (you generally get concession rates).
 But we’ve packaged everything up like a sweet burger combo.
 Each package gets you a participant pack with some sweet trinkets and info, and access to all social and networking events across the week.
 Here’s all the options (along with what it would cost if for some reason we made you buy everything individually which we really would never do but aren’t numbers fun?):

 |Workshops||Shows||Total value||Package price|

-When you go to sign up, the total price you’ve booked for will display at the bottom of the page, so you can quickly see what you are getting yourself into.
+When you go to sign up, the total price you’ve booked for will display at the top right, so you can quickly see what you are getting yourself into.

-I want to see more than five shows/The show I want to see says it’s booked out!
+I want to see more shows/The show I want is booked out!
 How?
 Why?

 Note that standby tickets will only be available if the show hasn't sold out, so your best bet is always to get a ticket in advance, whether as part of your registration package or at box office.
 Our advice is to get in early with your registration and book for the shows you can’t bear to miss.

-Can I use all of my registration tickets on the same show and bring a posse?
+Can I use all of my rego tickets on the same show and bring a posse?

 Having said that, if you get cast in a show you got a ticket to, and want to invite your significant other/BFF/mum along to use that ticket, we’re cool with that :)

 I got carried away at karaoke and slept through a workshop.
 Can I go to a different one instead?